ShahzaibPersonal/BuyInternetDealsWebite/README.md

 # BuyInternetDealsWebite
 This is a practice website, developed based on design i created.
-It uses bootstrap 4.2 and custom css.
+It is a responsive website, uses bootstrap 4.2 and custom css.